Tibetan (བོད་སྐད་)

 Why Learn Tibetan?

 Communication skills developed while learning Tibetan can improve your interpersonal skills in your native language as well.
 Your marketable skills in the global economy are improved when you master Tibetan.
 Analytical skills improve when you study Tibetan.
-Tibetan expand one's view of the world, liberalize one's experiences, and make one more flexible and tolerant.
+Tibetan expand one's world view and limit the barriers between people: barriers cause distrust and fear.

 Learning Tibetan offers a variety of benefits, particularly in terms of cultural understanding, spiritual enrichment, academic research, and personal growth.
 Here are some key advantages: